-• Move the file to quarantine - the file will be saved in a special directory on the Kerio Control host.
+• Move the file to quarantine - the file will be saved in a special directory on the firewall.
 Kerio Control administrators can later try to heal the file using an antivirus program and if the file is recovered successfully, the administrator can provide it to the user who attempted to download it.

-The quarantine subdirectory under the Kerio Control directory is used for the quarantine
+The quarantine subdirectory under the Kerio Control installation directory is used for the quarantine

-(the typical path is C:\Program Files\Kerio\WinRoute Firewall\quarantine)
+On Windows: C:\Program Files\Kerio\WinRoute Firewall\quarantine